hfeger4/LastStand/README.md

 ## Implementation

 The visuals for the arcade portion of the game are all rendered on an HTML Canvas.
 Initially, there was a problem with stutter and frame skips as the ball moved across the screen.
 Utilizing `requestAnimationFrame` instead of `setInterval`, I was able to produce higher quality animation that completed eliminated the flicker and shear that can happen when using `setInterval`.

+## New Features

+New features planned for the future include many of the power-ups that the original Arkanoid contained.
+This includes multiple ball power-ups, increased paddle length power-ups, and the ability to fire a lazer from the ship.